Projects & Impact

 Growing and supporting the First Nations ophthalmology workforce

-ANZEF facilitates change by helping address some of the cultural, social, and financial barriers to Aboriginal and Torres Strait Islander and Māori and Pasifika health through supporting aspiring Indigenous ophthalmologists in Australia and Aotearoa New Zealand.
+ANZEF facilitates change by helping address some of the cultural, social, and financial barriers to Aboriginal and Torres Strait Islander and Māori and Pacific health through supporting aspiring Indigenous ophthalmologists in Australia and Aotearoa New Zealand.

 There’s currently only one Indigenous ophthalmologist in Australia and a handful of Aboriginal and Torres Strait Islander ophthalmology trainees.
 One of ANZEF’s key aims is to increase the number of First Nations medical graduates who train in ophthalmology and we’re currently building a fund to support Indigenous ophthalmology scholarships for medical doctors and university pathways to specialisation for Indigenous medical students.

-ANZEF provides substantial scholarships to all Aboriginal and Torres Strait Islander trainees enrolled in the RANZCO Ophthalmology training program and is actively engaged with a growing pipeline of First Nations medical students and doctors who are interested in pursuing ophthalmology.
+ANZEF provides substantial scholarships to all Aboriginal and Torres Strait Islander trainees enrolled in the RANZCO Ophthalmology training program (note: training fees for Māori and Pacific trainees are subsidised by the New Zealand Government), and reimburses the training selection application fee for all First Nations applicants.
+Through these and other professional development scholarships, the Foundation is actively engaged with a growing pipeline of First Nations medical students and doctors who are interested in pursuing ophthalmology.